 Travellers more interested in the Australian flora than fauna are also spoilt for choice in Exmouth, as the region is home to an amazing display of Western Australian wild flowers during certain seasons.
 Holiday makers interested in seeing this spectacle can undertake the ‘Cape Range Trail’, which is a pre-planned route incorporating wildflower hot spots surrounding Exmouth, such as Coral Bay and Shothole Canyon.
 A copy of the wildflower holiday guide, in which this route is outlined, is available from many holiday accommodation providers in Exmouth, or via the internet.

 Exmouth is the ideal holiday destination when it comes to the climate, as the region generally experiences warm dry weather year round.
-The summer months can however, tend to be quite hot, meaning that most international holiday makers frequent Exmouth during winter (June to
+The summer months can however, tend to be quite hot, meaning that the best time to visit Exmouth is generally from April through to September.
+During this time period you will experience temperatures averaging from the high 20's to the low 30's - perfect weather to enjoy the beach and all the water based activities on offer!
+If you really enjoy the heat, you can visit in the summer months when temperatures quite regularly top 40 degrees Celsius.

-Various airlines such as British Airways, Malaysian Airlines and Emirates offer flights to Perth departing from both London City and Heathrow airports.
-As Exmouth is located roughly 1270 km north of Perth, it is recommended that holiday makers fly from Perth to Exmouth utilising either Qantas or Skywest Airlines.
-More adventurous travellers may however, like to rent a car and take a long road trip up the stunning West Australian coast, in order to experience the Australian landscape before arriving exhausted at their luxury Exmouth holiday villa.
+As Exmouth is located roughly 1270 km north of Perth, it is recommended that travellers fly from Perth to Exmouth utilising either Qantas or Skywest Airlines.
+All of Australia's major airlines fly to Perth from a wide variety of locations around the country, with flights available multiple times per day.
+More adventurous travellers may however, like to rent a car and take a long road trip up the stunning West Australian coast, in order to experience the Australian landscape before arriving exhausted at their luxury Exmouth holiday rental.